practicalli/clojure/docs/data-inspector/portal.md

 Define aliases in the Clojure CLI user configuration to use Portal with any Clojure or ClojureScript project.

 === "Practicalli Clojure CLI Config"
-    [Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config.md) contains the `:inspect/portal` alias that run a Reveal repl with data browser.
+    [Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config.md) contains several aliases that support Portal, either adding as a library or to start a REPL process that can send all Clojure evaluated code to Portal.

+    include the portal library in `clojure` commands to run a REPL

     * `inspect/portal-cli` - Clojure CLI (simplest approach)
     * `inspect/portal-web` - Web ClojureScript REPL
     * `inspect/portal-node` - node ClojureScript REPL
+    * `dev/reloaded` - Portal, including [REPL Reloaded tools](/clojure/clojure-cli/repl-reloaded/)

+    Run a REPL with portal and `portal.nrepl/wrap-portal` to [send every REPL evaluation to Portal over an nREPL connection](#editor-nrepl-middleware)

+    * `:repl/inspect` - starts a basic REPL with Portal nREPL middleware.
-    !!!
-HINT "REPL Reloaded aliases also include Portal Clojure CLI" [REPL Reloaded](/clojure/clojure-cli/repl-reloaded/) aliases `:repl/reloaded` starts a rich terminal UI REPL with Portal. `:dev/reloaded` also includes Portal, for use with commands that start a REPL.
+    * `:repl/reloaded` - starts a rich terminal UI REPL with Portal nREPL middleware, including [REPL Reloaded tools](/clojure/clojure-cli/repl-reloaded/)

 === "Alias Definition"
     Create portal aliases to include the portal libraries for the Clojure, ClojureScript Web browser and ClojureScript Node server libraries